Sodium in Your Diet and Hepatitis C: What You Should Know

 In a typical human body, the liver works with other organs to help the body process whatever is brought in.
 This includes any foods eaten, any liquids consumed, and any drugs taken.
-In a typical healthy body, the liver works with the other organs to participate in a chain of events that leads the body to extract the nutrients from foods and drinks and to help the body skim out and eject unhealthy items.
+In a healthy body, the liver works with the other organs to participate in a chain of events that leads the body to extract the nutrients from foods and drinks and to help the body skim out and eject unhealthy items.
+In this article we discuss what you should know about sodium in your diet while living with hepatitis C.

 How Hepatitis C Affects these Processes